wp-plugins/dynamic-dates/readme.txt

 = How does it work? =

-Dynamic Dates uses the built-in PHP functions date and strtotime to parse and display custom dates.
+Dynamic Dates uses PHP's [strtotime()](http://php.net/manual/en/datetime.formats.relative.php) function to parse natural language into relative timestamps.
+For example, two years from now is "+2 year" and Canadian Thanksgiving is the "second monday of october" .
+Browse the full [strtotime()](http://php.net/manual/en/datetime.formats.relative.php) reference to find other possibilities.

 = How can I display a date? =